bigchaindb/site/_src/privacy.md

 ​
 ### How information is shared

-We will not share or sell the identifiable personal information we collect or generate.
+We will not share or sell the identifiable personal information we collect or generate except as defined in this section.
 ​
 We may share non-personal or aggregate information, such as usage statistics for the Site.
+​
+We may share personal information with the [Interplanetary Database Foundation e.V.](https://ipdb.foundation) ("IPDB") for the purpose of allowing you to use the IPDB network.
+Information shared with IPDB will be subject to its [Privacy Policy](https://ipdb.foundation).
 ​
 ### Cookies
 ​